Rover (space exploration): Yutu-2

 Chinese Chang'e 4 mission launched 7 December 2018, landed and deployed rover 3 January 2019 on the far side of the Moon.
 It was the first ever rover that operates on the far side of the Moon.

 In December 2019, Yutu 2 broke the lunar longevity record, previously held by the Soviet Union's Lunokhod 1 rover, which operated on the lunar surface for eleven lunar days (321 Earth days) and traversed a total distance of 10.54 km.

 In February 2020, Chinese astronomers reported, for the first time, a high-resolution image of a lunar ejecta sequence, and, as well, direct analysis of its internal architecture.
 These were based on observations made by the Lunar Penetrating Radar (LPR) on board the Yutu-2 rover while studying the far side of the Moon.

 Planned rover missions

 ExoMars Rosalind Franklin

 The European Space Agency (ESA) has designed and carried out early prototyping and testing of the Rosalind Franklin rover.
 As a result of Russia's invasion of Ukraine, ESA severed ties with Roscosmos and was left without a launch vehicle for this mission.
 The mission now plans to launch no earlier than (NET) 2028 with a landing around 2030.

 LUPEX rover

-A 350 kilogram rover is planned to be built by Mitsubhishi Heavy Industries for the upcoming Indo-Japanees LUPEX mission.The rover would carry multiple instruments by JAXA and ISRO including a drill to collect sub-surface samples from 1.5 m depth.
+A 350 kilogram rover is planned to be built by Mitsubishi Heavy Industries for the upcoming Indo-Japanese LUPEX mission.The rover would carry multiple instruments by JAXA and ISRO including a drill to collect sub-surface samples from a depth of 1.5 m.